 Christina Salgado

-Assistant Dean of Diversity
+Assistant Dean of Community Engagement

 Christina Salgado, Assistant Dean of Diversity smiles at the camera on gray background

 Previously she held the position of director for equity, diversity, inclusion, and belonging (EDIB) initiatives at The Juilliard School.
-In this role she assessed all EDIB programming, recognized areas for growth, and developed new initiatives and educational opportunities for the institution.
+In this role she assessed community programming, recognized areas for growth, and developed new initiatives and educational opportunities for the institution.
 She led Juilliard’s EDIB task force and working groups, facilitated workshops for students, faculty, and staff, and built support mechanisms to prevent and respond to bias-related incidents.
 She also assisted with collaborations aimed at broadening learning experiences and supporting pathways to the arts.

-She holds a master’s degree in movement science with a specialization in motor learning and control from Columbia University and completed her undergraduate degree in dance at George Mason University.
+She holds a master’s degree in Movement Science with a specialization in Motor Learning and Control from Columbia University and completed her undergraduate degree in Dance at George Mason University.